-Docker hub is a cloud-based registry service which allows you to link to code repositories, build your images and test them, stores manually pushed images, and links to Docker cloud so you can deploy images to your hosts.
+Docker hub is a cloud-based registry service that allows you to link to code repositories, build your images and test them, store manually pushed images, and link to the Docker cloud so you can deploy images to your hosts.
 It provides a centralized resource for container image discovery, distribution and change management, user and team collaboration, and workflow automation throughout the development pipeline.

 docker-compose -f docker-compose.json up

 This is a question that you could bring upon your whole experience with Docker and if you have used any other Container technologies before Docker.
 You could also explain the ease that this technology has brought in the automation of the development to production lifecycle management.
-You can also discuss about any other integrations that you might have worked along with Docker such as Puppet, Chef or even the most popular of all technologies – Jenkins.
-If you do not have any experience with Docker itself but similar tools from this space, you could convey the same and also show in your interest towards learning this leading containerization technology.
+You can also discuss any other integrations that you might have worked on along with Docker such as Puppet, Chef, or even the most popular of all technologies – Jenkins.
+If you do not have any experience with Docker itself but similar tools from this space, you could convey the same and also show your interest in learning this leading containerization technology.

 docker run -t -i command name